redhat-na-ssa/setup-playbooks/rh-developer-hub/readme.md

 #make sure you're logged into the Openshift Cluster hosting ArgoCD (Openshif Pipelines)
 oc apply -f argocd/
 ```

-1. Open the ArgoCD console and selec the `spring-boot-app-dev-build` Application.
+1. Open the ArgoCD console and select the `my-springboot-app-bootstrap` Application.
+   * Click on the button `APP DETAILS`, scrool the screen down to `SYNC POLICY` section and click `DISABLE AUTO-SYNC`, then `OK`.

+2. Now, open the ArgoCD console and select the `my-springboot-app-dev-build` Application.
    * Click on the button `APP DETAILS` and then click on the `PARAMETERS` tab, like in this screenshot

   ![Secrets values parameters](assets/argocd-app-params.png)